ramazanberkozbek/presto/UPDATES.md

 # Automatic Updates Configuration

-This guide will help you configure the automatic update system for your Tempo application.
+This guide will help you configure the automatic update system for your Presto application.

 ## 🔐 Step 1: Generate Signing Keys